mpvnet-player/mpv.net/docs/Manual.md

 Input and context menu
 ----------------------

-The input (key/mouse) bindings and the context menu definitions are stored in the input.conf file, if it's missing mpv.net generates it with default values.

-Please be aware that once input.conf exists, mpv.net cannot update it, this means the menu becomes outdated when mpv.net is updated with new or changed default menu items.
-The only way to get an up-to-date menu is either resetting the menu by deleting input.conf or updating it by manually editing input.conf.

 Global keyboard shortcuts are supported via global-input.conf file.

 The config folder can be opened from the context menu: `Settings > Open Config Folder`